Waters Corp (WAT)'s Winning Formula: Financial Metrics and Compe

 - Momentum rank: 7/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in profitability and growth, and a slightly lower but still respectable financial strength rank, GuruFocus assigned Waters Corp the GF Score of 96 out of 100, which signals the highest outperformance potential.
+With a high profitability and growth rank, but a moderate financial strength rank, GuruFocus assigned Waters Corp the GF Score of 96 out of 100, which signals the highest outperformance potential.

 Understanding Waters Corp Business

-Waters Corp, with a market cap of $16.24 billion and sales of $2.99 billion, operates in the analytical instruments industry.
+Waters Corp (WAT, Financial), with a market cap of $16.50 billion and sales of $2.99 billion, operates in the analytical instruments industry.
 The company specializes in liquid chromatography, mass spectrometry, and thermal analysis tools.
-These instruments are critical in providing detailed information about the molecular structures and physical properties of various products, aiding clients in improving the health and well-being of end-users.
+These instruments are critical in providing detailed information about the molecular structures and physical properties of various products, aiding clients in improving the health and well-being of end users.
 In 2022, Waters Corp generated 59% of its sales from pharmaceutical customers, 31% from industrial clients, and 10% from academic/government institutions, showcasing a diversified and stable customer base.

 Profitability Rank Breakdown

-The Profitability Rank of Waters Corp reflects its exceptional ability to generate profits compared to its peers.
-This is further reinforced by its operating margin of 28.03%, which indicates efficient management and a strong competitive edge in its industry.
-The company's profitability is a testament to its operational excellence and strategic positioning.
+The Profitability Rank of Waters Corp is a testament to its superior ability to generate profits compared to its industry peers.
+This high rank is indicative of the company's efficient operations and strong pricing power, which contribute to its robust bottom line.

-Waters Corp's impressive Predictability Rank of 4.5 stars out of five underscores its consistent operational performance, providing investors with increased confidence in the company's financial stability and future earnings potential.
+Waters Corp's strong Predictability Rank of 4.5 stars out of five underscores its consistent operational performance, providing investors with increased confidence in the company's financial stability and future earnings potential.

 Growth Rank Breakdown